 Get a list of your loans and other information from a lender

-A SAR can also be useful when you want to make an affordability complaint about a large, bad credit loan or a guarantor loan.
-It can provide you with the information you need to show that the lender ignored what it saw on your credit record for example, or to give you copies of phone recordings showing you were asked leading questions to give the “right” answers about your expenditure.
+But sometimes a SAR can also be useful as it may provide you with the information you need to show that the lender ignored what it saw on your credit record for example, or to give you copies of phone recordings showing you were asked leading questions to give the “right” answers about your expenditure.

 Check if your name is on a fraud database

 If you are being turned down for credit and you don’t know why, you may want to check the National Hunter and Cifas databases to see if any fraud is associated with your name.
 Both firms have SAR forms you can use to ask for a check and this will now be free.
 See Is your name on a fraud database? for details.